 rain it in by paul cocksedge - 'following the fact that an electric charge attracts water, cocksedge experimented with controlling rainfall - imagining a london with rain-free pavements, bicycle guards and stadiums'.

-the super contemporary exhibition will take place at the design museum in london from 03 june 2009 to 04 october 2009. check it out at http://www.designmuseum.org/ .
+thames pin by kit grover - a symbol shaped like the river Thames that is also a desirable object in itself. the super contemporary exhibition will take place at the design museum in london from 03 june 2009 to 04 october 2009. check it out at http://www.designmuseum.org/ .

-1. your posts are so fun! i love learning from your blog.
+your posts are so fun! i love learning from your blog.

-by the way we took the kiddos to lacma on memorial day.
+ReplyDeleteby the way we took the kiddos to lacma on memorial day.
 Emma had even more fun than i expected. we spent 9 hr day in LA and had a hard time heading back...

 hope to see you soon mydear!